 “From Seed to Sawn” Forestry for Non Foresters

-A two day training course for land owners and managers in the North West who are keen to establish or actively manage existing woodland.
+A two day training course for land owners and managers in the West Midlands who are keen to establish or actively manage existing woodland.
+FULLY BOOKED

 Generously funded by the Forestry Commission Forestry Innovation Fund for woodland owners and managers in the West Midlands and North West England.